West Ryde Early Learning Centre

 *This estimator provides an estimate only and is based on the following assumptions:

-• Where a family’s CCS entitlements include less than 100 hours of subsidised care per fortnight, please use the comprehensive CCS calculator as a guide via the link below.
+- Where a family’s CCS entitlements include less than 100 hours of subsidised care per fortnight, please use the comprehensive CCS calculator as a guide.

-Kindergarten/Preschool subsidy is subject to State Government specific requirements including child age eligibility criteria and the delivery of the funded program by an Early Childhood Teacher on the day the subsidy is claimed by the family.
+Kindergarten/preschool subsidy is subject to State Government specific requirements including child age eligibility criteria and the delivery of the funded program by an Early Childhood Teacher on the day the subsidy is claimed by the family.
 Calculations herein are based on the assumption all eligibility criteria is met.
-Please contact your Centre Manager for detailed information.
+Please contact your centre for detailed information.

 Explore nearby G8 Education centres